annaMarchenkoJetBrains/IntelliJPerformanceTests/README.md

 Downloaded plugins, JBRs, projects and unpacked builds are stored under ***out/perf-startup/cache*** directory

 ## Running tests
-You can try our framework by running the test ***IntegrationPerformanceTests.communitySourcesIndexing***
+You can try our framework by running the test ***IntegrationPerformanceTests.communitySourcesIndexing*** or any other test from IntegrationPerformanceTests.kt

 ## How to use another project in tests
 You can either put the project under ***projectsForTests*** or set a path to your project when you create an object of *TestCases* classes